soggybag/Front-end-Web-Class-2/README.md

 #### How do you use CSS?

-CSS can be written in a file  and linked to an HTML file:
+CSS can be written in a file and linked to an HTML document:

 `<link rel="stylesheet" href="styles.css">`